hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 text
 Copy code
 https://yourdomain.com/.well-known/stack
-That one file tells AI:
+That file gives AI:

-what topic this domain claims to represent (the root topic)
+the official root definition of your topic

-the five anchors
+all 5 anchors

-any mirrors
+all mirrors

-a deterministic grounding surface for further reasoning
+deterministic grounding

 2. ⚡ 30-Second Install
 Step 1 — Create the file